 Although parents are generally not allowed in the testing office itself during testing, they are welcome to remain in the waiting area within the building, or they may choose to leave the building to conduct their daily business and return to pick up their child at the designated time.
 The administered tests are standardized, which means that strict guidelines must be adhered to in order to ensure that a valid assessment takes place.
 Having a parent present poses the risk of invalidating these guidelines, and can often be distracting for the student being assessed.
 Some children may be too self-conscious with a parent present, and may not take risks on more challenging tasks for fear of making errors, which may result in an underestimation of a student’s actual potential.

-Preliminary feedback typically consists of a discussion of the student’s areas of strength and weakness, as determined by the tests, and some scores may be provided.
+Preliminary feedback typically consists of a discussion of the client’s areas of strength and weakness, as determined by the tests, and some scores may be provided.
 However, if feedback takes place on the same day, all tests may not have been scored by the time the feedback session happens.
-Recommendations are also discussed in this meeting.
-The final report will address all areas of concern cited by the parents, and will include a discussion of all of the test results.
-Further, the assessor will provide several recommendations that may be implemented at school or at home.
+In addition to the general results, your assessor will highlight some of the most beneficial recommendations and next-steps.
+The final report will address all areas of concern cited by the client or their parents, and will include a discussion of all of the test results.
+Further, the assessment will provide several recommendations that may be implemented at school or at home.

 All information obtained through the assessment is held in strict confidence.
-Parents receive a copy of the final psycho-educational report; however, absolutely no information is conveyed to any third parties (including the child’s school) unless written consent is formally obtained from the parents.
-This is the case even if the child’s teacher recommended the assessment.
-Of course, it is usually to the child’s advantage for parents to share the assessment findings with other professionals (e.g., teacher, physician, etc.), as this may enable additional supports to be put in place.
-Further, all files are reviewed by our senior psychologists, and assessment results may be reviewed with our team to ensure the most comprehensive service.
-The assessor would be pleased to address any questions regarding the release of the assessment findings to outside parties, and, will review information on the limits of confidentiality during the initial parent meeting.
+Clients and/or parents receive a copy of the final assessment report; however, absolutely no information is conveyed to any third parties (including the client’s school or doctor) unless written consent is formally obtained from the client (if of age) or parents.
+This is the case even if the assessment was recommended by the school or doctor.
+Of course, it is usually to the client’s advantage to share the assessment findings with other professionals (e.g., school, physician, etc.), as this may enable additional supports to be put in place.
+Furthermore, if you are claiming this assessment as a medical expense, it is helpful if our records show that we have sent a copy to your physician.
+Lastly, all files are reviewed by our senior psychologists, and assessment results are often reviewed with our team to ensure the most comprehensive service.
+The assessor would be pleased to address any questions regarding the release of the assessment findings to outside parties, and will review information on the limits of confidentiality during the initial meeting.

 Chisholm’s assessment reports are very comprehensive, and are highly regarded within the school systems in the area.
 There may be some variability regarding the actual implementation of recommendations, which may depend on the resources available at the child’s school.
-When a diagnosis is made by Chisholm, the school boards accept our findings and will begin the IPRC process.
+When a diagnosis is made by Chisholm, the school boards accept our findings and will begin the IEP (Individual Education Plan) process.

-The assessor would be happy to address any questions you have after the assessment is over.
-Parents are often surprised by the volume of information they learn about their child, and it can sometimes be difficult to take it all in at once.
+The assessor or the supervising psychologist would be happy to address any questions you have after the assessment is completed.
+Parents are often surprised by the volume of information they learn about their child, and it can sometimes be difficult to process all at once.
 Do not worry if you find some of the information confusing or overwhelming.
 We will do our best to help you understand the information you have been provided.

-On the final day of testing, our staff will provide you with an invoice.
+Once the feedback session has been completed, our staff will provide you with an invoice (which also serves as an insurance form).
 Payment may take place by cheque, debit or credit card.
-If you require an insurance claim form, our staff will be pleased to assist you.
 Although the services of a psychologist are not covered by OHIP, most employers have major medical insurance plans covering the services of a registered psychologist and, therefore, all or part of the assessment cost may be covered.
-Some Employee Assistance Programs offered through your employment may also defray the cost of our services.
+Some Employee Assistance Programs offered through your employer may also defray the cost of our services.
 The services of a psychologist may also be claimed as an income tax deduction.

 Below is a list of issues that may affect a student’s ability to be successful in school: